-- Upgrading an Agent

-- · Upgrading the NGINX Module
+- · Upgrading an Agent - · Upgrading the NGINX Module

-- Upgrading the Apache Module

-- Upgrading the IIS Module

 Cloud WAF Overview

 What is Cloud WAF?

 Cloud WAF is a hosted solution designed for customers that may not have full autonomy over their infrastructure and therefore do not wish to install a Signal Sciences agent and module into their respective environments.